alfaafan/GenerasiGIGIH-mid-term-project/README.md

 # Generasi GIGIH Mid Term Project

 This is a repository of Generasi GIGIH mid term project.

+## Database Structure

+## API Structure

+## How to Run